-Off his own bat, Ilam art student Glenn Standring got his third-year short into competition at Cannes.
-The minimal plot — hipster private eye Lenny Minute dryly narrates, before facing his nemesis, a rampaging giant blue “sheila doll” — allows Standring to conjure up a distinctive collage-styled cityscape, mined from a grab-bag of Americana inspirations: 50s sci-fi, jazz, the hardboiled detectives of Dashiell Hammett, plus Marlene Dietrich.
+Off his own bat, Ilam art student Glenn Standring got his third-year short into competition at the Cannes Film Festival.
+The minimal plot — hipster private eye Lenny Minute dryly narrates, before facing his nemesis, a rampaging giant blue “sheila doll” — allows Standring to conjure up a distinctive collage-styled cityscape, mined from a grab-bag of Americana inspirations: 50s sci-fi, jazz, the hardboiled detectives of Dashiell Hammett, and star Marlene Dietrich.
 After this early computer-aided short, Standring joined the Gibson Group as an animator, then directed two stylish features.

 No no, I’ve never been to America, but I watch TV.
 I feel I know it.– Digital Tourist (Melissa Miles)